expectedbehavior/handbook/everything_is_possible.md

 No one knows everything.
 Just because you don't know how to [rotate an infinitely long cylinder](https://en.wikipedia.org/wiki/Tipler_cylinder) doesn't mean your coworkers don't.
 Avoiding "impossible" allows for the kind of collaboration that makes an [intentionally small](intentionally_small.md) company like Expected Behavior do incredible things.

 Please don't say "impossible" unless you're prepared to provide a detailed, cogent argument demonstrating that conclusion.
-That will probably involves showing it violates one of the widely-believed-unbreakable physical constants of the universe.
+That probably involves showing it violates one of the widely-believed-unbreakable physical constants of the universe.
 Instead, focus on communicating the specific blockers between you and the stated goal.